How To Search For Theorems In Lean 4

 MY USE

-I use exact? all the time, and I do not use apply? at all.
+I use exact? all the time, and I do not use apply? and rw? at all.

 OTHER

-Something not immediately obvious is that powerhouse tactics such as linarith/omega/ring/simp/simp_all/aesop is also, practically, search.
+Something not immediately obvious is that powerhouse tactics such as linarith/omega/ring/simp/simp_all/aesop are also, practically, search.

-The idea is that you see what your goal is like, and you have a hunch for whether one of these tactics would solve it.
-For example, if you have a set of inequalities, and you want to prove an inequality, and all of them are simple enough, then linarith should succeed.
+With those tactics, the idea is that you see what your goal is like, and you have a hunch for whether one of these tactics would solve it.
+For example, if you have a set of linear inequalities, and you want to prove a linear inequality, and all of these inequalities are simple, then linarith should succeed.
 If not, try to make the inequalities in question even more simple, and repeat the linarith attempt.

 Right now I'm going by such hunches, but I do kind of wish there was a flowchart for when exactly to try each such tactic, and what other such tactics are available.

 CMD+F in your editor is also search, don't neglect it!
 In fact it's frequently the best way to find theorems defined in your Lean project.
-The Carleson project is a few-dozen-files project, and CMD-F-ing for a specific objects tends to return 3-10 entries - it's typically reasonably easy to read through them all!
+The Carleson project is a few-dozen-files project, and CMD+F-ing for a specific constant tends to return 3-10 entries - it's typically reasonably easy to read through them all!

 Which I then query like this: